 Your most important pages (About / Contact, your ebook/book/courses, recipe indexes) should be properly configured in your navigation menu.

-Unless you’re reddit or a magazine, almost nobody is interested in scrolling through an unordered list of your posts.
+Unless you're reddit or a magazine, almost nobody is interested in scrolling through an unordered list of your posts, which is what paginated homepages are.

-The vast majority of people are there to find a specific recipe, or topic you covered, and more often than not they will land directly on that page from the search engines and never even see your home page.
+The vast majority of people land on your site to find a specific recipe, or topic you covered, and more often than not they will land directly on that page post from the search engines, and never even see your home page.

 Okay, I get that this is a waste of time, but I want to do it anyways